idaholab/moose/modules/tensor_mechanics/doc/content/source/postprocessors/CriticalTimeStep.md

 ## Description

-The `CriticalTimeStepPostprocessor` is used to store the value of the initial moles or the current pressure for an internal volume.
+The `CriticalTimeStep` postprocessor is used to compute the value of the minimum time step for explicit integration scheme.
+Please refer to [CriticalTimeStepMath](/CriticalTimeStepMath.md) for the theoretical details.

-These quantities are calculated by the [CriticalTimeStepUserObject](/CriticalTimeStepUserObject.md). `CriticalTimeStepPostprocessor`.

-!syntax parameters /Postprocessors/CriticalTimeStepPostprocessor
+!syntax parameters /Postprocessors/CriticalTimeStep

-!syntax inputs /Postprocessors/CriticalTimeStepPostprocessor
+!syntax inputs /Postprocessors/CriticalTimeStep

-!syntax children /Postprocessors/CriticalTimeStepPostprocessor
+!syntax children /Postprocessors/CriticalTimeStep